 If you find your slide getting too crowded, break the information up into several slides or look for a way to condense what you’re writing.

 Download your pitch deck as a PDF

-Rather than sending your pitch deck to them them via Google Docs or a file sharing service, reduce the risk of them not opening your pitch deck by sending it to them as a PDF.
+Rather than sending your pitch deck to them them via Google Docs or a file sharing services like WeTransfer, reduce the risk of them not opening your pitch deck by sending it to them as a PDF.